 Permissions

-Voicey requests only the permissions necessary for its core functionality:
+Voicey requests only the permissions needed for the features you use:

 - Microphone — Required to capture audio for transcription

-We follow the principle of least privilege — requesting only what's needed.
+We follow the principle of least privilege — requesting only what's needed for the features you turn on.

 No Telemetry